programminghistorian/ph-submissions/en/drafts/originals/transcribe-handwritten-text-with-python-and-azure.md

-#### 6.iii Transcribe handwriting in an image stored on your machine.
+#### 6.iii Transcribe handwriting in an image stored in your Python environment.

-This section will allow you to transcribe handwriting of an image stored on your machine.
+This section will allow you to transcribe handwriting of an image stored in your Python environmente.
 It's a lot like the above section.
-You must have an image saved on your computer.
+You must have an image saved on the computer you are running Python from.
+For Google Colab, we are using a virtual computer.
 For this example, you can download an image and save it.
 Here is an example image to download: http://jeffblackadar.ca/captain_white_diary/page_images/td_00044_b2.jpg.

 1\.
 Select or create a directory for your image.
 If you are working on Google Colab, the working directory /content/ may be used.

 2\.
-Download an example image and save it to the directory.
+Download an example image and move it your directory.
+In Google Colab, open the Files pane by clicking the Files icon on the left of the window.
+Click the Upload to session storage button to upload the file.

+{% include figure.html filename="azure_handwriting_colab_step_6_file.png" alt="The Files pane in Google Colab with the Upload to session storage button." caption="Figure 8.
+The Files pane in Google Colab with 1.
+The Files icon to open it, 2.
+The "Upload to session storage" button used to upload the file and 3.
+The uploaded file." %}

 3\.
 Create a new cell in your notebook, paste in the code block below.